 Mental health is part of the human condition.
 It’s time we recognize how important our emotional well-being is for all of us.

-– Dr. Barbara Van Dahlen, Founder and President of Give an Hour
+– Dr. Barbara Van Dahlen, Founder and Former President of Give an Hour

 Mental health is part of the human condition.
 It’s time we recognize how important our emotional well-being is for all of us.

-– Dr. Barbara Van Dahlen, Founder and President of Give an Hour
+– Dr. Barbara Van Dahlen, Founder and Former President of Give an Hour

 Laurie Oseran is a health care marketing executive with over 25 years of experience in strategic planning, market research, campaign management, and advocacy in both the public and private sectors.
 She has developed marketing solutions for new—and often controversial—health issues and products which have changed opinions and behaviors and increased revenue.